jtlapp/typebox-form-parser/README.md

 - Booleans cannot be optional or nullable; they always evaluate to either `true` or `false`.
 - The boolean form values `"false"`, `"off"`, and empty string are interpreted as `false`; all other values are interpreted as `true`.
 The absence of a form value for a boolean is interpreted as `false`, unless the schema overrides with a default value.
 - Numeric, date, and string values only have defaults when the schema provides them.
+- Default dates must be represented as strings.
+Use ISO strings for preserve accuracy.